matthewb66/blackduckPDFreporting/README.md

 1. Extract the project files to a chosen folder.
 2. Ensure script files `scripts/*.sh` have execute permission (chmod +x)
-3. Update the *BDREPORTDIR* value in all `scripts/*.sh` files to represent the top level folder where the solution is installed.
-4. Add the scripts folder to the path (e.g. `export PATH=$PATH:/user/myuser/BDReporting/scripts`)
+3. Add the scripts folder to the path (e.g. `export PATH=$PATH:/user/myuser/BDReporting/scripts`)
-5. Create an API code (user access token) in the BD interface (use Username-->My Profile-->User Access Token)
+4. Create an API code (user access token) in the BD interface (use Username-->My Profile-->User Access Token)
-5. Update the *HUBURL* and *APICODE* values in the scripts/bdreport.env file to represent your BD server and API code.
+5. Update the *HUBURL* and *APICODE* values in the *conf/bdreport.env* file to represent your BD server and API code.

 # QUICK START: EXAMPLE PDF REPORT